 MBR technology produces reuse quality water consistent with Title 22 for irrigation and other uses.
 Existing wastewater treatment systems can add our UF systems to produce the same quality of water.
 Further addition of our RO or NF technology can polish residual organics and TDS for high-quality reuse consistent with indirect or direct potable reuse systems.

-PFAS and PFOA compounds are increasingly being identified as contaminants of concern for both drinking water supplies and wastewater discharge.
-Regulations are becoming more and more stringent.
-Our RO and ion exchange technologies are ideal for removing these contaminents to acceptable levels.
+Per- and polyfluoroalkyl substances (PFAS), including PFOA, PFOS, and other compounds, have been identified as emerging contaminants of concern for both drinking water supplies and wastewater discharge.
+PFAS-related regulations and guidance are becoming increasingly focused and stringent.
+Our RO and ion exchange technologies are ideal for removing many of these chemicals from water to reduce detectable levels.

 Our filtration and separation solutions for desalination operations on naturally occurring water sources function by removing both suspended and dissolved solids to as low as ultra-pure levels, where required.
 These methods significantly reduce the waste of water, heat, energy, labor, and cleaning chemicals as compared with conventional technologies, and production quality is improved at lower costs.